SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 Keywords are like a multiplier in a math formula: If it’s a zero, you can do as much optimization and change other variables as you like – The end result remains zero.

-A poorly planned, suboptimal keyword selection can make all other website and SEO optimization meaningless.
+A poorly planned, suboptimal keyword selection can make all other websites and SEO optimization meaningless.

-Here is a simple 5-step framework helping you avoid any obvious mistakes in keyword selection – To find only those search terms that matter, that you can actually rank for and generate new business from.
+Here is a simple 5-step framework helping you avoid any obvious mistakes in keyword selection: to find only those search terms that matter, that you can rank for and generate new business from.

 The 5 Factors for SEO Keyword Research